 But alas, it’s a hit.
 It really is bite-sized; it fits in the palm of your hand but has enough real estate for the screen, a directional pad, A/B buttons, a menu and power button, and let’s not forget the crank on the side.
 New games arrive on the Playdate regularly, including a mix of everything from RPG to puzzles to adventure games.
 It’s such a different take on gaming that the masses can’t get enough.

 Before the Nintendo Switch debuted, Nintendo was hard at work refining its dual-screen handheld series, the Nintendo DS.
 Years after the system came out, Nintendo added 3D viewing capabilities, a bigger and better set of screens, various clamshell decorations and more games.
 Though the system is no longer in production, it remains one of the easiest ways to enjoy Nintendo’s lengthy line of titles dating back to the original Nintendo DS release.
 And you can grab one in a variety of colors and patterns.

 These systems feature StreetPass, which allows your 3DS XL to exchange game data like personalized Mii characters with others when you walk by them.
 From Netflix apps to camera support, this handheld flips closed when you’re not using it and opens up with a viewing angle that projects full 3D.
 It’s an intriguing riff on the classic DS, and every bit worth buying, even if you already have a Switch.

 It features lengthy battery life and can play any DS title (without 3D support, of course).
 Also, it’s extremely lightweight.
 It even includes the near-field communication (NFC) reader, which lets you scan in amiibo figures for use within compatible games.
-If you aren’t’ looking to break the bank on a handheld system, this is a great and affordable option.
+This is a great and affordable option if you aren’t looking to break the bank on a handheld system.